thunder-coding/CodingThunder/content/posts/interesting-case-of-procfs-and-dev-on-posix-systems.md

 ```
 Huh! and they exist on my Arch box. with symlinks to `/proc/self/fd/0`, `/proc/self/fd/1` and `/proc/self/fd/2`

+This time, I checked whether the patch was actually needed right now.
+Maybe Android now as `/dev/stdin`, `/dev/stdout` and `/dev/stderr`.
 Then I once again looked on my newer Android device:
 ```bash
 # Can't use glob /dev/std* without root on Termux (works with ADB though)
 ~ $ file /dev/stdin